amirali78frz/Minimax_projects/ZOEG_wMVI/README.md

-This folder contains the code files used in the paper titled "Min-Max Optimisation for Nonconvex-Nonconcave Functions Using a Random Zeroth-Order Extragradient Algorithm"..
+This folder contains the code files used in the paper titled "Min-Max Optimisation for Nonconvex-Nonconcave Functions Using a Random Zeroth-Order Extragradient Algorithm".

 Link to the paper: "https://arxiv.org/pdf/2504.07388".